Tnail1994/BeautifulProject/docs/documentation.md

 - User login (rudimentary)
 - Configurable via AppSettings

 The goal is to create an abstract foundation for C# applications that is as scalable, maintainable, testable, and readable as possible.
+On top of it, you can build your "pillars" and your "ui".

 # Step by Step
 In this chapter, we provide an overview of the key aspects of the foundation and explain step by step how to achieve the final result.